Be kind to yourself! Learn how to take care of your mental health during the COVID-19 crisis

 This event is part of the https://covid19.researcher.life/ initiative of CACTUS.

 Date and time: Thursday May 28, 10:30 AM UTC

 Neuroscientist, psychologist, and Founder of PhD Success

 Dr. Ewa Pluciennicka was born and raised in Poland and pursued her education in France.
 After obtaining her Master's degree in Psychology at the University of Strasbourg, France, and working as a therapist for 2 years, she reintegrated into academia.
 In 2015, Dr. Pluciennicka was awarded a PhD degree in Cognitive Psychology at the University of Lille, France, and went on to pursue an academic career as a postdoctoral scientist in psychology and human neuroscience.
 In parallel to her academic activities, Dr. Pluciennicka frequently supported her colleagues as they tried to deal with their own struggles and challenges as well as their mental health along their PhD journey – a vocation she soon realized she was very passionate about.
-In line with this, she created PhD Success – an online platform dedicated to the mental health and wellbeing of PhD candidates.
+In line with this, she created PhD Success – an online a platform dedicated to the mental health and wellbeing of PhD candidates.
 By offering one-on-one consultations, community experience and free resources through this platform, Dr. Pluciennicka helps PhD students overcome their difficulties and become confident, productive, and successful researchers.
 By creating PhD Success, Dr. Pluciennicka has been able to combine her love for working with people, expertise in psychology, and passion for contributing to science.
 She hopes to create a healthier and happier research environment for young academics through her work.